 Iowa’s Loess Hills

-My Connection to Blackburn Sate Park
+My Connection to Blackburn State Park

 Blackburn State Park holds a special place in my heart, as my family hails from this area, and I have close connections with those who generously donated the land.
 During my time in Iowa in high school, I forged friendships with Cory, his brother Cameron, and their parents.
 We spent countless hours together in their basement, creating memories and sharing laughter.
 Although many years have passed since those days, a tragic event in 2003 marked the loss of Cameron in a freak tractor accident while working with his grandpa.
 To honor Cam’s memory, I find solace in reflecting on those cherished moments at the stone bench.